ElektraInitiative/go-elektra-archive/README.md

-# go bindings for Elektra
+# Go Bindings for Elektra

-This repository contains the low level ("kdb" subpackage) and high level (root package, TODO) go bindings for the elektra library.
+This repository contains the low-level ("kdb" subpackage) and high-level (root package) Go bindings for the Elektra library.

 # Prerequisites